15 Apr The Path to Recon Best Practices

 - Consistently achieve a three-or-four-day TTM range, with all process-step owners having real-time access to workflow data, so every car is at the right step at the right time.

-Let’s now explore each of these stages, based on work ow TTM software, which automates the various recon steps (customizable by dealer), structures each phase to meet expected time parameters and improves communications between recon, service and the used car department.
+Let’s now explore each of these stages and how they compare to recon best practices, based on work flow TTM software, which automates the various recon steps (customizable by dealer), structures each phase to meet expected time parameters and improves communications between recon, service and the used car department.

 Identify Your Baseline

-Expect your baseline to be higher than what you assume and what you have been hearing from your team.
+Expect your baseline to be higher than what you assume and what you have been hearing from your team or your 20 group.
+Normally you begin way behind the Recon Best Practices.
 When you measure the real times that each car is spending on each step, you will have your true baseline.

 Put a clock to the following stages to document your current and accurate baseline: